rolasnajera/gerai/README.md

     npm run dev
     ```
     This starts the Vite dev server and the Electron app (auto‑reloading the main process via `tsup`).
+    In development mode, the **Mock Model** is selected by default, allowing you to test the chat interface and streaming without an API key or costs.

 4.  **Set your OpenAI API key**
     - Open the app, click the gear icon (Settings), paste your API key, and optionally set a system prompt.